Dr. José M. García-López, VMD, Dipl. ACVS, Dipl. ACVSMR

 Tufts University Cummings School of Veterinary Medicine

 José obtained his VMD from the University of Pennsylvania in 1996 and went on to complete a 1-year Equine Internship at Mid-Atlantic Equine Medical Center (Ringoes, New Jersey, USA) followed by a 3-year Large Animal Surgical Residency with special focus on Equine Sports Medicine at Tufts University in North Grafton, Massachusetts.
 He became a Diplomate of the American College of Veterinary Surgeons in 2001.
 Following his residency José obtained a Lecturer position in the Section of Equine Sports Medicine and Imaging at the University of Pennsylvania’s New Bolton Center in Kennett Square, Pennsylvania where he remained for 2 years.
 In 2002, he returned to Tufts Cummings School of Veterinary Medicine as an Assistant Professor in Large Animal Surgery and in 2010, he was promoted to Associate Professor.
 While at Tufts, he has continued to concentrate his work in the diagnosis and management of musculoskeletal disorders as well as the use of advanced imaging in the equine athlete.
-In 2010, he also became a faculty member of AO VET North America.
+In 2010, he also became a faculty member of AO VET North America (AO VET NA), of which he is currently serving as Chair.
 He became board certified by the American College of Veterinary Sports Medicine and Rehabilitation in 2013.
 Dr. García-López specializes in equine orthopedic surgery including arthroscopy and fracture repair, upper respiratory surgery, lameness diagnosis and treatment, and advanced imaging.
 He regularly lectures and provides consultations at the national and international level.

 Apart from general orthopedic and soft tissue surgeries, Dr. Jha has also been heavily trained in minimally invasive surgery (MIS) techniques.
 He has been doing minimally invasive fracture repairs and arthroscopic correction of joint abnormalities for the last four years.
 Dr. Jha is also an AOVET faculty and enjoys teaching orthopedic courses in the US and abroad.
 His orthopedic areas of expertise include arthroscopy, fracture management of limbs and spine, angular limb deformity correction and joint surgeries.
 His other orthopedic interest includes joint replacement surgeries like total hip arthroplasty (THA) in dogs.
 Dr. Jha also holds the position of The National Director of Surgery for Pathway Vet Alliance.